 - What is a burndown chart?
 It is a plot of work remaining to reach a given goal on the vertical axis, and time on the horizontal axis.
 It helps you immediately identify problems and allows you to control them early.
 Learn how to use it and how to make one in this article.

-- Agile: Simple guide to creating a project burn-down chart using excel.
+- A simple guide to creating a project burndown chart using excel.

-- Burndown chart provides a graphical representation of how work progresses with time.
+- Burndown charts provide a graphical representation of how work progresses with time.
 Here’s how to measure performance using this technique.

-- What is a burnup chart and why to use one.
+- What is a burnup chart and why you should use one.

-- Project Management Basics: Beginner’s Guide to Gantt Charts, including 5 reasons to use them. https://www.wrike.com/blog/project-management-basics-beginners-guide-to-gantt-charts/
+- A beginner’s guide to Gantt charts, including five reasons to use them. https://www.wrike.com/blog/project-management-basics-beginners-guide-to-gantt-charts/

 - Did you know that 57% of projects fail because of a “breakdown in communications?”
-Want a gorgeous visual representation of your project’s progress that can help alleviate a host of communications-related issues that could derail your project?
-Welcome to Gantt charts.
+Gantt charts visualize your project’s progress, helping you alleviate a host of communications-related issues that could derail things.
 Here’s a project manager’s guide to Gantt charts.

 - A comprehensive guide to confidence intervals.

 - How to use confidence intervals for six sigma projects.

 - One of the constant tensions faced by product managers is the need to create product roadmaps that align with the expectations and needs of all of their stakeholders — particularly the management or executive team whose understanding and agreement is essential to executing against the plan.
 Here’s how to get organizational alignment with your product roadmap.

 - Ten great leadership skills of project management.

 When it goes wrong: recovering a failing project

 - How to do a project pivot and turn failure into success in three steps.